 Regulatory authorities around the world conduct pharmacovigilance (PV) inspections to verify that marketing authorization holders (MAHs) and allied organizations maintain compliance with PV requirements, obligations, and relevant standards.
 This applies to products as well as processes.
 National competent authorities appoint inspectors to conduct these inspections which can be announced or unannounced.
-If the former, then the inspection schedule is communicated by the Regulatory authorities in advance to the MAHs and associated organizations.
+If the former, then the Pharmacovigilance inspections schedule is communicated by the Regulatory authorities in advance to the MAHs and associated organizations.

-Examples of Regulatory bodies that conduct inspections:
+Examples of Regulatory bodies that conduct Pharmacovigilance inspections :

-Type of Inspections:
+Type of Pharmacovigilance inspections:

 - Pharmacovigilance system inspections